kyverno/kyverno/documentation/installation.md

 ```

-Note: the namespace must be `kyverno`.
-See issue #841.

 ## Install Kyverno using YAMLs

 The Kyverno policy engine runs as an admission webhook and requires a CA-signed certificate and key to setup secure TLS communication with the kube-apiserver (the CA can be self-signed).